 We appear in all Courts which consider and decide Intervention Order Applications.
 We represent those defending those Applications, including in County Court Appeals, and those applying for Intervention Orders for their own protection.
-We are also unique in that we represent Protected People, who may or may not want an Order against the Respondent.
+We are also unique in that we represent Protected People, who may or may not want an Order against the Respondent but who have had Orders taken out on their behalf by Victoria Police.
 Increasingly, Police are using their powers to take out Intervention Order Applications where the person who they are purporting to protect does not want the Order and may be disadvantaged if an Order is put in place.

 We have observed a very troubling trend whereby Applications for Intervention Orders are made as a form of family violence or harassment, the effect being that the individual Respondent is often displaced from their home, unable to see their children and sometimes prevented from attended their employment or school.
 These Applications are not always made in good faith and there can be ulterior motivations behind the Applications which need to be examined by competent legal representatives.
 Similarly, the Protected People to Police Applications may not want an Order in place and may also be significantly disadvantaged if the Respondent is excluded from the home or their employment.